Ask These 2 Questions To Know, If He/She Is The ‘ONE’ For You

 It really is so much more simple than all of that and it all boils down to two very simple questions.

-1. Do I love this person?
+Question 1.
+Do I love this person?

 Not, is this person hot or sexy or fun; not, do I enjoy this person; not, are we compatible; not, is it a good idea— but, do I really and truly love this person?
 Would I give them half of my paycheck, the last bite, my car or…a kidney?
 Is it that kind of love?

 If the answer is yes then you’re already more than halfway there.
-Real love is motivation for growth and understanding and compassion.
+Real love is the motivation for growth and understanding and compassion.
 Real love drives us to be better people who rise above petty difficulties and fleeting emotions.
-People who do whatever it takes to nurture what we hold dear, kidney donation or not.
+People who do whatever it takes to nurture what we hold dear, kidney donation, or not.

-2. Are both my life and my partner’s life better because of our relationship?
+Question 2.
+Are both my life and my partner’s life better because of our relationship?

-Sit back, put your feet up, close your eyes, imagine your life without your beloved and ask yourself: How would I live without this person?
+Sit back, put your feet up, close your eyes, imagine your life without your beloved, and ask yourself: How would I live without this person?
 How would I feel?
 How would I spend my time?
 Would I feel full?
 Would I feel empty?
 Would I sleep well or would I lie awake longing?